flozonn/zendesk-aws-support/README.md

 Before getting started with zendesk-aws-support, ensure your runtime environment meets the following requirements:

-- **Programming Language:** Terraform
+- **Programming Language:** Terraform & Python 3

 ### ⚙️ Installation

-Install zendesk-aws-support using one of the following methods:
+Install zendesk-aws-support using the following methods:

 **Build from source:**